Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both fake clues clearly point to the wrong answer choices.
-One relates to communication, likely leading to 'tool', and the other to construction, likely leading to 'mineral'.
-They avoid any mention of animals.
+These fake clues fail to target any of the provided incorrect choices ('mineral', 'plant').
+Instead, they point to entirely unrelated concepts ('internet', 'literature') that are not options in the game, rendering them ineffective for misdirection within the game's structure.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices